Information Technology

 Switch

-Switch is a fundamental networking device used to connect multiple devices within a local area network (LAN) and facilitate communication between them.
-It operates at the data link layer (Layer 2) of the OSI model.
+Switch is a fundamental networking device used to connect multiple devices within a local network and facilitate communication between them.
+It operates at the Data Link Layer (Layer 2) of the OSI model.
 The big difference between a switch and a hub is that a switch has intelligence.
 A switch actually reads the frames received on Ethernet, which are sent by the connected device.
 Switches use MAC address table to determine which specific device should receive those frames.
 Unlike hubs, which use broadcast communication and transmit data to all connected devices, a switch uses a process called “packet switching” to intelligently forward data packets to their intended destination.
 Key characteristics and functionalities of a switch include :

 • MAC Address Learning : Switches maintain a table called the MAC address table or forwarding table.
 When a data packet arrives at a switch’s port, it reads the source MAC address from the packet and records it in the MAC address table, associating it with the port from which the packet was received.